Generic Vehicle Architecture

-Land platforms are typically in-service for many years and are subject to significant updates through life.
+Land platforms are typically in-service for many years and are subject to significant updates throughout life.
 Recent experience has shown how there is a need to be able to update platforms quickly in order to address new threats and scenarios.
 The traditional approach to platform design with stand alone sub-systems results in stove piped upgrades with integration conflicts, a proliferation of crew controls and displays, power conflicts, lack of exploitation of data and lack of standardisation across the fleet with training and maintenance issues.
-All these issues lead to a significantly higher cost of ownership through life.
+All these issues lead to a significantly higher cost of ownership throughout life.

 The GVA approach is based on established Systems Engineering principles to define a generic architecture that requires open implementation standards to support cost effective integration of sub-systems on land platforms (electronically, electrically and physically).
-The Director Land Equipment (DLE) has mandated the application of the GVA Approach and the associated GVA Defence Standard 23-009 for all future land vehicle platform procurement, current vehicle platform refurbishment and upgrade programmes.
+The Director of Land Equipment (DLE) has mandated the application of the GVA Approach and the associated GVA Defence Standard 23-009 for all future land vehicle platform procurement, current vehicle platform refurbishment and upgrade programmes.
 GVA is an integral part of the Land Open System Architecture (LOSA) which aims to enable soldiers, vehicles, and bases to work better together thereby increasing operational effectiveness and reducing the systems of systems through life costs.